telekom-mms/cmcc-operator/docs/custom-resource.md

 ### Component `solr`

+The CAE type has two kinds: `leader` and `follower`.

+#### Leader

+The Solr leader component creates one instance only, it should not be configured to more than 1 by the `extra.replicas` property.

-#### Leaders and Followers
+#### Follower

-The Solr component creates one or more Solr instances, controlled by the `extra.replicas` property.
+The Solr follower component creates one or more Solr instances, controlled by the `extra.replicas` property.
-With `extra.replicas=1`, a single Solr leader instance is created.
-With `extra.replicas=2` or higher, one or more follower instances are created that replicate the leader automatically.

 #### Cores in the Followers